Sicily-F/cagedbirdID/README.md

 5. Object Detection using the MegaDetector to localise and extract bird crops
 6. Data pre-processing: image augmentation as a method of class balancing
 7. Training convolutional networks: training the models for species identification
+8. Ensembling models
-8. Evaluating model performance using cross validation
+9. Evaluating model performance using cross validation

 ## File List for a binary model to distinguish between caged and uncaged photos
-9.
+10.

 ## Machine Learning in R
 If you are an R user, please see this tutorial for training - for a similar approach